 ‘The more healthy relationships a child has, the more likely he will be to recover from trauma and thrive.
 Relationships are the agents of change and the most powerful therapy is human love.’

 Bruce Perry’s work with children affected by trauma through the Child Trauma Academy has been well known for many years.

-- This chapter by Bruce Perry and Christine Ludy-Dobson, called ‘The role of healthy relational interactions in buffering the impact of childhood trauma’(external link), tells us that all children need positive support relationships to build resilience.
+- This chapter by Bruce Perry and Christine Ludy-Dobson, called ‘The role of healthy relational interactions in buffering the impact of childhood trauma’Opens in new window, tells us that all children need positive support relationships to build resilience.

 What happens when that optimal situation is disrupted?
 What sort of things might the home visitor notice in a 3-year-old who has encountered trauma, neglect or adversity?

 The child may be openly distressed and acting out with troubling behaviour such as:

 - sexual awareness not matching their age.

 Or they may be more inclined to internalising behaviours such as:

 - sleeping difficulties

 - being unable to focus or pay attention.